Private Well Water Filters: Test First, Then Choose the System

 Taste is not a safety test

 Water can taste fine and still have nitrate, arsenic, bacteria, or lead.
-Water can taste bad and be mainly an iron, sulfur, or hardness problem.
+Water can taste bad and be mainly an iron or manganese, sulfur, or hardness problem.

 Start with the lab result.
 Then buy the system.